techfromsage/advanced-mis/topics/timeseries.md

 by a number of dimensions and then rolled up into a sliding window.
 This compresses the amount of data significantly, which is useful for dashboarding and trend analysis.

-There are two different tables representing the two sliding window lengths:
+There are several different views representing different sliding window lengths and history:

+1. `f_event_timeseries_1hr`
-1. `f_event_timeseries_1hr` where the event counts and sums are per hour
+    - where the event counts and sums are per hour
+1. `f_event_timeseries_24hr`
+    - where the event counts and sums are per day.
+    - up to 36 months historical data
+1. `f_event_timeseries_24hr_last_3_months`
+    - where the event counts and sums are per day
+    - up to 3 months historical data
+1. `f_event_timeseries_24hr_last_6_months`
+    - where the event counts and sums are per day
+    - up to 6 months historical data
+1. `f_event_timeseries_24hr_last_12_months`
-1. `f_event_timeseries_24hr` where the event counts and sums are per day
+    - where the event counts and sums are per day
+    - up to 12 months historical data

 Each sliding window has its own data retention policy [which is documented here]({{site.baseurl}}/topics/limits.html).
+Data ages out on a daily basis, so 3 months ago is 90 days from today's date.

 Both tables share a common schema, with up to four `dimension_*` columns available.
 The definition of these columns depends on the `event_class` in question and is documented in detail below.